-Student conduct records will be maintained by the Student Life office and be available in compliance with FERPA guidelines for viewing and requesting copies.
+Student conduct records will be maintained by the conduct office and available in compliance with FERPA guidelines for viewing and requesting copies within the Advocate database.
 The Student Conduct Administrator and/or the Student Conduct and Appeals Committee may, subject to their discretion, utilize audio and/or visual recordings during the student conduct process.
 No other party shall use audio or visual recordings during the student conduct process without the explicit consent of the Student Conduct Administrator and/or the Student Conduct and Appeals Committee.